felipefreitas/Aula-3-OpenMP/profiling/README.md

 ### Ementa: Práticas em laboratório para introdução aos conceitos básicos de programação paralela.
 Modelos e ambientes para programação paralela.
 Corretude da execução concorrente em sistemas de memória compartilhada.
 Técnicas de paralelização.
 Algoritmos paralelos.
 Avaliação de desempenho em computação paralela.

 ### Profiling ###
-In many cases, a fairly small portion of your software is responsible for the majority of the performance and scalability shortfall.
-However, developers are notoriously unable to identify the actual bottlenecks by hand.
-For ex- ample, in the case of a kernel buffer allocator, all attention focused on a search of a dense array which turned out to represent only a few percent of the allocator’s execution time.
-An execution profile collected via a logic analyzer focused attention on the cache misses that were actually responsible for the majority of the problem [MS93].
-An old-school but quite effective method of tracking down performance and scalability bugs is to run your program under a debugger, then periodically interrupt it, recording the stacks of all threads at each interruption.
-The theory here is that if something is slowing down your program, it has to be visible in your threads’ executions.
-That said, there are a number of tools that will usually do a much better job of helping you to focus your atten- tion where it will do the most good.
-Two popular choices are gprof and perf.
-To use perf on a single-process program, prefix your command with perf record, then after the command completes, type perf report.
-There is a lot of work on tools for performance debugging of multi-threaded programs, which should make this impor- tant job easier.
-Again, one good starting point is Brendan Gregg’s blog.15

 Extração do perfil da execução de um programa
 Pode incluir, por exemplo: